How Colleges Award Credits for Work Experience

 How Do Students Earn Work/Life Credit?

-Many students earn work/life credit through examinations.
-Colleges use privately developed exams to assess learners' competency in different subjects.
-Some schools ask faculty to create exams.
+Students can earn work/life credit through examinations.
+Some colleges use privately developed exams to assess learners' competency in different subjects.
+Other schools ask faculty to create exams.
 Students contacting their prospective schools may discover other ways to earn credit.

 CPL features many benefits, including lowering learners' attendance costs and time in school.
-According to the College Board, students who pass CLEP exams earn a higher undergraduate GPA than their peers.
+According to the College Board, students who pass College-Level Examination Program (CLEP) exams earn a higher undergraduate GPA than their peers.
 DANTES Standardized Subject Tests (DSSTs) feature similar benefits and appeal to active-duty service members.
 DSST offers many of the same exams as CLEP.

 The Council for Adult and Experiential Learning (CAEL) developed standards many colleges use for CPL.
 A CAEL-approved portfolio includes relevant documents.
 Students may take up to six months to submit a final portfolio.
 A successful portfolio translates into a passing grade.